L0per/sac-budget-treemap/README.md

 ## To-do

-* Modify coloring if there was no budget for 2017.
+* Correct department/division/account names between 2017 and 2018 for %change calculation
-* Verify department names for 2017 vs 2018 as there seems to be many "new" departments in 2018.
+* Add descriptions
-* Add descriptions.
+* Likely easier to do in node.js